hashicorp/design-system/wiki/Website-Doc-styling-and-components.md

 We have defined a set of breakpoints for each media query needed for the application (and created Sass mixins for them).

-You can find the list of available breakpoinst and associated media-query mixins here: [website/app/styles/breakpoints/index.scss](https://github.com/hashicorp/design-system/blob/main/website/app/styles/breakpoints/index.scss).
+You can find the list of available breakpoints and associated media-query mixins here: [website/app/styles/breakpoints/index.scss](https://github.com/hashicorp/design-system/blob/main/website/app/styles/breakpoints/index.scss).

 ### Grids (layout)